Download eBooks & Wiring Diagrams (FREE)

 We love our Ruvati sink.
 Spacious design and solid stainless steel construction will meet your demands for a high-quality & robust sink solution.
 Includes cutting board & drying rack, which nestles inside the sink during driving days.
 Makes dish-washing duty a breeze.

-For a complete sink/faucet plumbing diagrams, read our camper van sink installation guide.
+For complete sink/faucet plumbing diagrams, read our camper van sink installation guide.

 7.1 - What Size Tank Do You Need?

 The amount of grey water that your camper van will produce is dependent on your water usage rate.
-In our case, we create about 1.5 gallons of grey water a day, most of which comes from washing dishes (~2 meals per day).
+In our case, we create about 1.5 gallons of grey water daily, most of which comes from washing dishes (~2 meals per day).
 So our 6-gallon portable tank fits our needs.

 However, if you intend to cook more frequently and/or plan to have an indoor shower, you may want to opt for a larger fixed tank so that you aren’t looking for a dump station every other day.